sophearak/magic-window/Readme.md

 **Features:**

-* Beautiful css-only design.
+* Share your code easily with anyone in the world.
+* Syntax highlighting for 150+ computer languages.
-* Responsive and retina-ready.
+* Beautiful design, responsive and retina-ready.
 * Instant file search.
-* Syntax highlighting for 150+ computer languages.
 * Easy to install and use.
+* Mount inside an existing express.js app so it can show its own source on a specified route (url).

 ## Installation